dereknovak/LS170-LS/study_guide.md

 - "The World Wide Web, or web for short, is a **service** that can be accessed via the internet.
 In simple terms it is a vast information system comprised of resources which are navigable by means of a URL (Uniform Resource Locator)."

+- The World Wide Web is a **service** used to engage with the internet, encompassing a vast system of information that can be navigated via a URL.

 ### HTML

 - "Hypertext Markup Language (HTML) was the means by which the resources in this system should be uniformly structured."

+- Hypertext Markup Language (**HTML**) is a plain-text file that describes both structure and layout of a web page, forming the foundation of the World Wide Web.

 ### URL